HimankSehgal/ImageClassification/README.md

 Performed 20 epochs and stored values of train_loss, test_loss, train_accuracy ,test_accuracy for every epoch for plotting graphs later on

 * ### 6.
 Evaluating performance
+Plotted graphs to see the pattern of different parameters that were stored in a list during forward propagation

+## Conclusion